guilhemmarchand/nmon-logger/vagrant-ansible-demo-syslog-ng/README.txt

 This package will create from scratch and totally automatically:

-- 2 virtual machines acting as active / active Rsyslog collectors, and running Splunk Universal Forwarder
+- 1 virtual machine acting as syslog-ng collector, and running Splunk Universal Forwarder

-- 2 virtual machines running the nmon-looger and sending their data to central rsyslog collectors
+- 2 virtual machines running the nmon-looger and sending their data to central syslog-ng collectors

---> machine1 : rsyslog collector running Splunk Universal Forwarder
+--> machine1 : syslog-ng collector running Splunk Universal Forwarder
---> machine2 : rsyslog collector running Splunk Universal Forwarder
---> machine3 : rsyslog client running the nmon-logger
+--> machine2 : syslog-ng client running the nmon-logger
---> machine4 : rsyslog client running the nmon-logger
+--> machine3 : syslog-ng client running the nmon-logger

 #######################